 | Robotics learning | Adaptive behavior systems |

-These trends indicate that meta-learning is becoming an essential part of advanced machine learning development.
+These trends show that meta-learning is becoming essential in advanced AI development.

 Laws, Policies, and Ethical Considerations